jeremylongshore/intent-agent-model-jvp-base/000-docs/003-RA-ANLY-a2a-integration.md

 ## Executive Summary

 The Agent2Agent (A2A) Protocol is an open standard enabling communication between independent AI agent systems.
-Integrating A2A into the IAM1 (Regional Manager) architecture would enable **peer-to-peer coordination** between multiple IAM1 agents deployed across different clients and domains.
+Integrating A2A into the IAM1 (JVP Base) architecture would enable **peer-to-peer coordination** between multiple IAM1 agents deployed across different clients and domains.

 **Current State:**
 - IAM1 can **command** IAM2 subordinates (internal routing)